 Experiential learning

 All BFA Design and Production students are required to participate in department productions.
-The faculty, in consultation with the student, assigns positions of responsibility on production teams, such as designer, assistant designer, technical director, stage manager, show crew, and builder.
-In these roles, you’ll have the opportunity to work side by side with faculty, guest artists, professional staff, and other theatre students.
-Involvement in these productions is an integral part of the BFA Design and Production training program.
+The faculty, in consultation with each student, assigns positions of responsibility on production teams, such as designer, assistant designer, technical director, stage manager, show crew, and builder.
+In these roles, students have the opportunity to work side by side with faculty, guest artists, professional staff, and other students, including Acting and Film Production students.

-As a Design and Production graduate, you can work in a large range of theatre/film/tv/new media roles such as set designer; lighting designer; sound designer; set decorator; properties designer and builder; carpenter; technician; producer; and so much more.
+As a Theatre Design and Production graduate, you’ll be prepared to begin a career in a range of theatre/film/tv/events fields, moving into roles such as set designer; lighting designer; sound designer; costume designer, set decorator; stage manager, properties designer and builder; carpenter; technician; and producer.

 Program graduates

-• Film at TV set designer, DC's Legends of Tomorrow
+- Film and TV set designer, DC's Legends of Tomorrow

 Program requirements